 duties of their respective offices.

-head of government shall remain in office during the pleasure of the House of
+Head of Government shall serve at the pleasure of the House of Representatives

 IV.
 The